robnagler/robnagler.github.io/_posts/2025-08-06-Python-Global-Interpreter-Lock.md

 [event-driven programming](https://en.wikipedia.org/wiki/Event-driven_programming).
 At
 the kernel, this is handled via device interrupts.
 In EPICS, it's handled by registering for asynchronous messages for device updates.
-At the Python level, PyEpics allow Python code to [register for callbacks](https://pyepics.github.io/pyepics/pv.html#pv.add_callback) to receive these messages so no polling is necessary.
+At the Python level, PyEpics allows Python code to [register for callbacks](https://pyepics.github.io/pyepics/pv.html#pv.add_callback) to receive these messages so no polling is necessary.
 When the callback occurs, new data is available from the device.
 This is why